State Correction Officers and Security Hospital Treatment Assistants Plan

 - Contract heart disease and, on entry into service, you passed a physical examination that failed to reveal any evidence of heart disease.
 It is presumed that the heart disease was contracted in the performance of duty unless disproved by competent evidence to the contrary.

-If approved, the performance of duty disability retirement benefit is equal to 75 percent of your FAS.
+If approved, the performance of duty disability retirement benefit is a lifetime pension equal to three-quarters (75 percent) of your FAS.

 You must apply for Workers’ Compensation if you are eligible.
 The benefit is reduced by the total amount of Workers’ Compensation benefits that you receive or are entitled to receive.